 Broa de Milho, Portuguese corn bread

-- Pour the water over the corn flour and stir until all the flour has been hydrated.
-Let it cool to room temperature.
-About one hour
+- Pour the water over the cornflour and stir until all the flour is hydrated.
+Let it cool to room temperature for about one hour.

-- Add bread flour, salt, sourdough starter and knead the dough by hand until it forms a bread dough
+- Add bread flour, salt, and sourdough starter, and knead the dough by hand until it forms a bread dough.

-- Form the dough to a boule and press it down slightly.
-Make sure the ball has a smooth surface
+- Form the dough into a boule and press it down slightly.
+Make sure the ball has a smooth surface.

-- Let the dough proof on the kitchen counter under a dish cloth.
-At least 3.5 hours, but you can leave it until the next morning if you wish
+- Let the dough proof on the kitchen counter under a dishcloth.
+At least 3½ hours, but you can leave it until the following day.

-- Take the bread out of the oven and let it cool completely on a wire rack.
-It takes a couple of hours
+- Take the bread out of the oven and let it cool on a wire rack.
+It takes a couple of hours.

-- Enjoy a piece with butter and a great piece of cheese or some fantastic olives
+- Enjoy a piece with butter and a great selection of cheese or some fantastic olives.